315Students in Jr-K through Grade 8

 What we seek to build in our students is precisely what we seek in our educators: a lifelong eagerness to challenge the intellect.

-It’s more than offering small classes and individual attention.
+To know children is more than offering small classes and individual attention.
 It’s listening, sharing, and observing on the playground and on the field, in the library and in the lab, at lunch and after school.
 It’s helping children see who they are and realize their full potential, intellectually and personally.

-It’s more than providing advanced curricula and performance-based math, reading, and writing groups for all students.
+Challenge is more than providing advanced curricula and performance-based math, reading, and writing groups for all students.
 It’s fostering the courage to see a different viewpoint and take on difficult topics with grace and empathy.
 It’s instilling a lifetime drive to effect change.

 To love children is more than caring about them.
 It’s inspiring them to discover and achieve what they care most deeply about and who they wish to become.
 It’s focusing on diversity, equity, and true understanding.